 We face significant competition in all aspects of our business.
-Specifically, with respect to our members and our recruiting consumer advertising and marketing solutions, we compete with existing general market online professional networking websites, such as LinkedIn, as well as ethnic minority focused social networking websites, such as Black Planet and MiGente, and other companies such as Facebook, Google, Microsoft and Twitter that are developing or could develop competing solutions.
+Specifically, with respect to our members and our recruitment consumer advertising and marketing solutions, we compete with existing general market online professional networking websites, such as LinkedIn, as well as ethnic minority focused social networking websites, such as Black Planet and MiGente, and other companies such as Facebook, Google, Microsoft and Twitter that are developing or could develop competing solutions.
+Following the expiration of our agreement with Monster Worldwide on December 31, 2012, Monster Worldwide will be another competitor.
 We also generally compete with online and offline enterprises, including newspapers, television, direct mail marketers that generate revenue from recruiters, advertisers and marketers and professional organizations.
 With respect to our hiring solutions, we also compete with traditional online recruiting companies such as Career Builder, talent management companies such as Taleo, and traditional recruiting firms.

 Larger, more well-established companies may focus on professional networking and could directly compete with us.
-Other companies might also launch new competing products and services that we do not offer.
+Other companies might also launch new competing services that we do not offer.
 Nevertheless, we believe that our focus on diverse online professional networking communities is a competitive strength in our market.